derren-yeohwj/site/index.md

 ## Hi!

 My name is Derren.
 I am a freelance sound designer/audio engineer based in Singapore.
-I am passionate about sound design and music production, especially audio post production and music mixing.
+I am passionate about audio post production and music production, and I especially enjoy the process of sound design and mixing.

 ---